Skip to main content

 report-auditaudit run idjudge_audit_runs, judge_audit_run_itemsnonereporting/simulation only

-detect-newsingle item numberGitHub item + DB corpus embeddingsrepos (upsert), items (source upsert), embeddings (source if stale)online JSON verdict
+detect-newsingle item numberGitHub item + DB corpus intent/raw embeddingsrepos (upsert), items (source upsert), intent_cards + intent_embeddings (intent default), embeddings (raw fallback)online JSON verdict

 canonicalizerepo + typeaccepted edges + item metadata + maintainer listnone (stats output)canonical cluster computation

-plan-closerepo + type + min_closeaccepted edges + item metadata + maintainer listclose_runs(mode=plan), close_run_items (unless dry-run)reviewable close plan
+plan-closerepo + type + min_close + target_policyaccepted edges + item metadata + maintainer listclose_runs(mode=plan), close_run_items (unless dry-run)reviewable close plan

 apply-closeclose_run_id + --yesclose plan rows + GitHubclose_runs(mode=apply), close_run_items apply resultsexecuted mutations